dybucc/randy/README.md

 ## What is this?

 A game with AI features to guess numbers.
-You pick a range, you guess a number and an AI answers back in a cowbow-like manner.
+You pick a range, you guess a number and an AI answers back in a cowboy-like manner.

 That's it.